 612.140.
-Notwithstanding any other provision of this division, a statute applicable to a particular agency or proceeding prevails over a contrary provision of this division.
+Notwithstanding any other provision of this division, a statute applicable to a particular agency or decision prevails over a contrary provision of this division.

 Comment.
-Section 612.140 makes clear that the general provisions of the Administrative Procedure Act are not intended to override contrary express statutes.
+Section 612.140 makes clear that the general provisions of the Administrative Procedure Act are not intended to override a contrary statute that governs a particular matter.